shuup/shuup/doc/ref/provides.rst

 ``front_model_url_resolver``
     List of functions that resolve a model instance into an object URL.
-    The first valid url returned by a provide will be used by the called.
+    The first valid url returned by a provide will be used by the caller.

 ``admin_model_url_resolver``
     List of functions that resolve a model instance into an object URL.